 Many dental emergencies are the result of trauma to one or more teeth.
 Trauma can happen due to accidents like car or bicycle wrecks, playing sports or just biting into a hard piece of food.
 Common types of tooth trauma include cracking, chipping, lost crowns or fillings and lost teeth.
 Displaced adult teeth should be stored in milk or placed back in the empty socket until you can get to an emergency dentist.
 With immediate attention, the dentist may be able to save your tooth as long as the roots are kept alive.

 Of course, all is not lost if your dentist is not able to address this problem right away.
-Dentists that specialize in prosthodontics are able to fix missing or chipped teeth.
+Dentists that specialize in prosthodontics are able to fix missing or chipped teeth with dental implants.
 For the most severe of cases there is the all on four treatment, a process designed to fix a smile all in one sitting (with follow up visits).

 One of the most serious dental emergencies is root pain, and it’s also one of the easiest to underestimate.
 By the time pain has reached the root of your tooth, a root canal and crown will be necessary to save the tooth.
 The tooth may also die and need to be removed.
 Root pain is sometimes caused by an infection or abscess, which can spread into your blood and lead to death.
 Because the root of your tooth is what connects it to your bloodstream and your jaw, it is essential that any pain in the roots of your teeth be taken seriously and treated promptly.

 Although these tips can help you deal with a dental emergency, it’s better to prevent emergencies in the first place.
 Remember to get regular cleanings and checkups with your dentist and wear mouthguards while playing sports.
 Avoid chewing on hard foods and never use your teeth to open packages.
 If you are in need for a good dentist, you can definitely check out this dentist in Yuma for further medical guidance and treatments.